Do You Feel Like We Do: Other performances

 Frampton continues to play this song live to close his concerts, and he played the song in his solo spot while playing with Ringo Starr & His All-Starr Band in 1997 and 1998 with a piano solo of Gary Brooker bass solo of Jack Bruce and the version length was about 19 minutes.
 The Simpsons episode "Homerpalooza" featured the song with the London Symphony Orchestra supporting Frampton.

 Frampton appeared in a 2009 Geico commercial (part of their series coupling an actual Geico customer with a celebrity), playing talk box guitar commentary with a woman describing her auto accident and Geico's help in getting a settlement.
 Frampton closed the commercial with an improv riff from the song.

 Frampton plays the opening notes of the song for a 2012 TV commercial for the 2012 Buick Verano.

+In 2021, Rick Beato interviewed Frampton and analyzed this song in the 100th episode of "What Makes This Song Great?".

+In March 2025, he played almost 7 minutes of the song on The Late Show with Stephen Colbert.